 - Lastly and for the majority of the presentation we ask them to provide a unique focus from their own field or business, whatever that may be.

-The series is organized by the Office of Academic & Student Affairs (OASA) and co-sponsored by the University of Kansas Hospital, and the University of Kansas Schools of Medicine, Nursing and Health Professions.
+The series is organized by the Office of Academic & Student Affairs (OASA) and co-sponsored by the University of Kansas Hospital, and the University of Kansas Schools of Health Professions, Medicine and Nursing.
 All events are offered at no cost to the participants, and lunch is provided to the first 75 participants on the pre-registration list who show up.
 For questions or suggestions, please contact Jenny Memmott.